-The amount you may contribute to your IRA and your spouse's IRA is the lesser of 100 percent of your combined eligible compensation or \$14,000 for 2024 and 2025.
-This amount may be increased with cost-of-living adjustments each year.
-However, you may not contribute more than the individual contribution limit to each IRA.

-If your spouse is age 50 or older by the close of the taxable year, and is otherwise eligible, you may make an additional contribution to your spouse's IRA.
-The maximum additional contribution is \$1,000 per year.
+The amount you may contribute to your Roth IRA and your spouse's Roth IRA is the lesser of 100 percent of your combined compensation or \$14,000 for 2024 and 2025.
+This amount may be increased with cost-of-living adjustments each year thereafter.
+However, you may not contribute more than the individual contribution limit to each Roth IRA.
+Your contribution may be further limited if your MAGI falls within the minimum and maximum thresholds.
+If your spouse is age 50 or older by the close of the taxable year and is otherwise eligible, you may make an additional contribution to your spouse's Roth IRA.
+The maximum additional contribution is \$1,000 for years 2013 and beyond.

-- C. Deduction of Rollovers and Transfers-A deduction is not allowed for rollover contributions or transfers. - D. Gift Tax-Transfers of your IRA assets to a beneficiary made during your life and at your request may be subject to federal gift tax under Code section 2501. - E. Special Tax Treatment-Capital gains treatment and 10-year forward income averaging authorized by Code section 402 do not apply to IRA distributions. - F. Prohibited Transactions-If you or your beneficiary engage in a prohibited transaction with your IRA as described in Code section 4975, your IRA will lose its tax-deferred status, and you must include the value of your account in your gross income for the taxable year you engage in the prohibited transaction.
-The following transactions are examples of prohibited transactions with your IRA: (1) taking a loan from your IRA; (2) buying property for personal use (present or future) with IRA assets; or (3) receiving certain bonuses or premiums because of your IRA. - G. Pledging-If you pledge any portion of your IRA as collateral for a loan, the amount so pledged will be treated as a distribution and will be included in your gross income for the taxable year in which you pledge the assets.
+- B. Gift Tax Transfers of your Roth IRA assets to a beneficiary made during your life and at your request may be subject to federal gift tax under Code section 2501. - C. Special Tax Treatment-Capital gains treatment and 10-year forward income averaging authorized by Code section 402 do not apply to Roth IRA distributions. - D. Income Tax Treatment-Any nonqualified withdrawal of earnings from your Roth IRA may be subject to federal income tax withholding.
+You may, however, elect not to have withholding apply to your Roth IRA withdrawal.
+If withholding is applied to your withdrawal, not less than 10 percent of the amount withdrawn must be withheld. - E. Prohibited Transactions-If you or your beneficiary engage in a prohibited transaction with your Roth IRA, as described in Code section 4975, your Roth IRA will lose its tax-deferred or tax-exempt status, and you must generally include the value of the earnings in your account in your gross income for that taxable year.
+The following transactions are examples of prohibited transactions with your Roth IRA: (1) taking a loan from your Roth IRA; (2) buying property for personal use (present or future) with Roth IRA funds; or (3) receiving certain bonuses or premiums because of your Roth IRA. - F. Pledging-If you pledge any portion of your Roth IRA as collateral for a loan, the amount so pledged will be treated as a distribution and may be included in your gross income for that year.